vnsny-bia/VisitContactTrace/README.md

 # install.packages("VisitContactTrace", repos = "https://github.com/vnsny-bia/VisitContactTrace")
 ```

-## Run Application Locally
+## Running VisitContactTrace Locally

-Type this command into the R Console and the application should run
+Type the following commands into the R Console and press "enter" in order to run the application:

 ```r
 library(VisitContactTrace)
 VisitContactTrace()
 ```
-This function is all you need to run everytime you being an R session and want to use VisitContactTrace.
+Run those commands from an R session every time you want to use VisitContactTrace.

 # Data